Danziger/CarND-T1-P5-Vehicle-Detection/writeup_template.md

 On the other hand, a round of hard negative mining has been done with one of the latest versions of the model (already refined and adjusted using other methods), on each of the 3 short videos available in this project under `input/videos` (the one provided in the initial project and two more I added with problematic portions of the video).
 That was done automatically with the `extract_false_positives` function in the [Video Processing Notebook](src/notebooks/Video%20Processing.ipynb), that would consider any detection on the left 60% side of the video a false positive (as there are no cars there), and save them as `png` non-vehicle images that could then be used to retrain the model.

 In total, `428` new images were produced and can be found it [`input\images\dataset\non-vehicles\falses-short`](input\images\dataset\non-vehicles\falses-short).
 After adding them, there were a total of `8792` (`48.34 %`) car imags and `9396` (`51.66 %`) non-car images.
 In order to rebalance the dataset, `604` car images need to be added as well, alghouth that difference is not too big.
 In order to make the model perform better on the project's video, where it had a harder time detecting the white car than it had to detect the black one, `434` white/light car images had been selected from the existing ones and will be added to the car images set after flipping them horitzontally.

-and slightly incresing their brightness, from those `434` flipped images, `170` will be selected randomly and also added to the car set after incresing their contrast.

 ### Video Implementation